bplmaps/lmec-main-site/content/articles/celebrating-frederick-law-olmsted.md

 See more on the bicentennial celebration of Olmsted's birthday at [Olmsted200](https://olmsted200.org/), [Olmsted Now](https://olmstednow.org/), and the [Frederick Law Olmsted National Historic Site](https://www.nps.gov/frla/index.htm).

 > Want to see any of these maps in person?
-[Visit our gallery](https://www.leventhalmap.org/exhibitions/visit/) Monday-Saturday or [book an appointment](https://www.leventhalmap.org/research/appointments/) in our Rare Maps Reading Room.
+[Visit our gallery](https://www.leventhalmap.org/exhibitions/visit/) Monday-Saturday or [book an appointment](https://www.leventhalmap.org/research/appointments/) in our Rare Maps Reading Room!